Adam Booth

-Adam Booth is a British boxing trainer.
+Adam Booth is a British boxing trainer, best known as the former trainer of British WBA heavyweight champion David Haye.

-He boxed amateur at Winston Churchill ABC, Croydon ABC and the Lynn ABC.
-Approximately 40+ bouts.
+He competed as an amateur boxer, fighting out of Winston Churchill ABC, Croydon ABC and the Lynn ABC, but did not turn professional due to injury.

-Turned professional and suffered career ending injury prior to debut.

 Biography

-He is best known as the former trainer of English professional boxer, and former WBA heavyweight champion David Haye.

-Booth has also trained and managed a number of other leading British and Irish talents including George Groves, Andy Lee, Danny Williams, Gary Logan and leading female fighter Cathy Brown.
+Booth has trained and managed a number of boxers from the British Isles including David Haye, George Groves, Andy Lee, Danny Williams, Gary Logan and leading female fighter Cathy Brown.

 During a fight between Haye and Chisora, Booth was gashed in the head by a tripod that was thrown in his direction by Haye.

 Booth was born in 1968 in South London.
 Adam Booth's nickname is Dark Lord for being very outspoken for a trainer.

 His reputation as a physical trainer extends beyond boxing as he has also acted as a health consultant for Kylie Minogue.